eli1982/intellij-perl-plugin/README.md

 What can it do so far:
 ----------------------
--autocomplete packages subroutines with CTRL+SPACE
+-auto complete packages subroutines (may require with CTRL+SPACE)

+-auto complete various variables in the files

+-auto complete packages names

--support inhertence - so you will see subroutines of parent packages as well
+-support inheritance - so you will see subroutines of parent packages as well

 -highlights subs and packages